 Revenue: five-step model with simplifications

-The third edition’s Section 23 now follows the IFRS 15 five-step model, which closes one of the largest historical gaps.
-But the IASB included simplifications.
+Section 23 of the third edition now follows the IFRS 15 five-step model, which closes one of the largest historical gaps.
+The IASB included simplifications.

 For most mid-tier SME clients with straightforward contracts, the revenue numbers under both frameworks will now be the same.
 The five-step model applies either way.
-The practical difference is in documentation: the IFRS for SMEs doesn’t require the same level of disaggregated revenue disclosure or the same volume of judgment disclosure that IFRS 15 demands.
+The practical difference is in documentation.
+IFRS for SMEs doesn’t require the same level of disaggregated revenue disclosure or the same volume of judgment disclosure that IFRS 15 demands.
 Your audit testing can focus on the recognition and measurement without needing to test a 15-paragraph disclosure note.

-Goodwill, intangibles, and other measurement differences
+Goodwill and other measurement differences

 Worked example: Vermeer Vastgoed B.V.

-1. Leases (Section 20 vs IFRS 16)
+1. Leases (Section 20 vs IFRS 16 )

-Lease transition adjustment per Section 35 of IFRS for SMEs.
+Documentation note: “Lease transition adjustment per Section 35 of IFRS for SMEs.
 Eight leases reclassified from IFRS 16 on-balance-sheet to operating lease treatment.
 ROU assets derecognised: €3.1M.
 Lease liabilities derecognised: €3.2M.
 Net retained earnings adjustment: +€100,000.
-Lease classification reassessed under Section 20 risks-and-rewards test for each contract.
+Lease classification reassessed under Section 20 risks-and-rewards test for each contract.”

-2. Trade receivables impairment (Section 11 vs IFRS 9)
+2. Trade receivables impairment (Section 11 vs IFRS 9 )

 Vermeer’s IFRS 9 ECL provision of €185,000 was calculated using a provision matrix with forward-looking macroeconomic adjustments.
-Under the IFRS for SMEs incurred loss model, only receivables with objective evidence of impairment qualify for provisioning.
+Under the SMEs incurred loss model, only receivables with objective evidence of impairment qualify for provisioning.
 Vermeer identifies €112,000 in receivables that are more than 90 days overdue with documented collection difficulties.
 The provision reduces from €185,000 to €112,000.
 Retained earnings adjustment: +€73,000.

-Impairment model changed from IFRS 9 ECL to incurred loss per Section 11.
+Documentation note: “Impairment model changed from IFRS 9 ECL to incurred loss per Section 11.
 Provision reduced by €73,000 to reflect removal of forward-looking component.
-Remaining provision of €112,000 supported by aged receivables analysis and correspondence with customers confirming collection difficulties.
+Remaining provision of €112,000 supported by aged receivables analysis and correspondence with customers confirming collection difficulties.”

-3. Goodwill (Section 19 vs IAS 36/IFRS 3)
+3. Goodwill (Section 19 vs IAS 36 / IFRS 3 )

 Goodwill of €1.4M has been carried at cost with annual impairment testing (no impairment identified).
-Under the IFRS for SMEs, goodwill must be amortised.
+Under the standard, goodwill must be amortised.
 Vermeer estimates a useful life of 8 years (based on the expected duration of the customer relationships acquired).
 Retrospective application: 5 years of amortisation from acquisition date to 1 January 2027.
 Annual amortisation: €175,000.
 Cumulative: €875,000.
 Adjusted goodwill balance: €525,000.
 Retained earnings adjustment: −€875,000.

-Goodwill amortisation applied retrospectively per Section 19.
+Documentation note: “Goodwill amortisation applied retrospectively per Section 19.
 Useful life estimated at 8 years based on customer attrition analysis.
-Cumulative amortisation of €875,000 charged to retained earnings as a transition adjustment.
+Cumulative amortisation of €875,000 charged to retained earnings as a transition adjustment.”

 4. Development costs

-Internally generated intangible derecognised per Section 18 of the IFRS for SMEs.
-Costs of €290,000 (net of accumulated amortisation) expensed through retained earnings on transition.
+Documentation note: “Internally generated intangible derecognised per Section 18 of IFRS for SMEs.
+Costs of €290,000 (net of accumulated amortisation) expensed through retained earnings on transition.”

 Net impact on retained earnings: +€100,000 (leases) + €73,000 (receivables) − €875,000 (goodwill) − €290,000 (development costs) = −€992,000.